-more than doubled the number of samples that would have been collected through Grab sampling alone.
-Therefore, the Vertical Rack method was a useful tool for collection of event-based samples with increased sampling frequency.
+Rack sampling also more than doubled the number of samples that would have been collected through Grab sampling alone and was a useful tool for collection of event-based samples with increased sampling frequency.
 Questionable sample hold-times resulted in a few occasions when logistics or high water limited safe immediate retrieval of Vertical Rack samples.
-However, the Vertical Rack method employed in this project allowed for calculation of sample hold-times, quality-control evaluation or data for processing of acceptable samples only.
+However, the method employed in this project allowed for calculation of sample hold-times and quality-control evaluation for data processing of acceptable samples only.